Join us as a 999 response officer

 What does a response officer do?

-One of the most fast-paced roles in policing, you’re the front line of the organisation.
+One of the most fast-paced roles in policing, as a response officer you’ll be on the front line of the organisation.
 Their role is to:

 • Provide a blue light response

-Respond to emergency and time critical situations to protect victims, detect and apprehend offenders.
+Responding to emergency and time-critical situations to protect victims, detect and apprehend offenders.

 • Carry out investigations

-From interviewing to collecting evidence or writing statements, our responders are trained as investigators for crimes like robberies, serious assaults and firearms incidents.
+From interviewing to collecting evidence or writing statements, our responders are trained as investigators for crimes such as robberies, serious assaults, and firearms incidents.

 • Be a visible presence